 Who your information may be shared with (internally and externally)

-If we are required to, we will only share your information with internal departments and other service providers, contractors and/or partner bodies, but only where it is necessary, either to:
+If we are required to, we will only share your information with internal departments and other service providers, contractors and/or partner bodies, but only where it is necessary and as described above.
+Such as:

-We will strive to ensure that any personal data in our care will be kept safe and that where your information is disclosed to a third party, we will seek to ensure that the third party has sufficient systems and procedures in place to prevent the loss or damage of personal data.
+We will strive to ensure that any personal data in our care will be kept safe and that where your information is disclosed to a third party that they ensure to do the same.

 We will not use your personal data for third party marketing purposes without your prior express consent.